wp-plugins/social-all-in-one-bot/Readme.txt

 **Do you know?**

 From Facts, Stats, surveys, info graphics and expert reports everyone in should learn how to manage and approach social network updates in a most effective way.
-Just by automating your social network updates is essential to get the most out of it to generate traffic, leads, sales and brand awareness etc.
+Just by automating your social network updates is essential to get the most out of it to generate traffic, leads, sales and brand awareness etc. Social all in one plugin is targeted to make this easy for social marketing tasks.

 Highlights & stats on each social media from various online sources as follows.
 This is just a summary and notable highlights.
 Learn more here from full report in http://blog.smackcoders.com.